MercuryTian/A-Compiler-for-C/README.md

 # A-Compiler-for-C

-This is a simple compiler for C, which can convert C codes to MIPS assemblling codes.
+This is a simple compiler for C, which can convert C codes to MIPS assembling codes.

 - Target strcuture: `MIPS`